jduval7/quizTheWorld/README.md

 ## Project Overview:

-This was a full stack MERN application created within 9 days by a team of 5 to fullfill a need by our client.
+This was a full stack MERN application built for creating and playing quizzes.

 [Live Link](https://quiz-knows.herokuapp.com/)